 Gay Miami: Hotels & Where to Stay

 The hub of all gay life in Miami is in South Beach, near 12th Street and Ocean Drive.
 This is Miami’s gay district, where most gay bars and the gay beach are located.
-I recommend staying around here.
-You’ll likely be satisfied staying within a 15-minute walking distance to it.
+I recommend staying in a hotel or vacation rental around here.